bobbingwide/oik-loader/README.md

 oik-blocks needs to be activated since these blocks are used by the block CPT.

 ## Changelog
+# 1.3.1
+* Changed: Prevent NextGEN Gallery from updating active_plugins at shutdown #13

 # 1.3.0
-* Changed: Add support to edit the oik-loader-extras.csv file #10
+* Changed: Add support to edit the oik-loader-extras.csv file #13
 * Fixed: Avoid notice when oik-loader-extras.csv file is missing #9
 * Tested: With WordPress 5.9
 * Tested: With PHP 8.0